Ghufran2002/Ghufran2002/README.md

 I'm a passionate backend developer with expertise in PHP, JavaScript, and Laravel.
 Welcome to my GitHub profile!
 Here you'll find a collection of my projects and contributions.
+I am excited to begin my career as a Software Developer.
+I have learned programming languages like JavaScript, C++, HTML & CSS, and frameworks like ReactJS, Laravel.

+During my studies, I worked on various projects that helped me improve my problem-solving and teamwork skills.
+I am a quick learner and eager to work in a dynamic and innovative environment.

 ## 🚀 Technologies & Tools